 The dramatic life journey, the invention of the Pastac™ process, the resilient and quirky personality… these all combine into the person that is Brendan Loughlin and give rise to a unique artist of rare qualities.
 With his primitive and simple style, his floral, village, angel, ocean and landscape images capture an innocence, whimsy and beauty not easily duplicated by others.
 Make no mistake, there are many other artists out there that are of better technique and more complexity, but if you believe art is to enhance one’s life by conveying vitality for life, a joy of living and the beauty of nature, then few rival the talents of Brendan Loughlin.

 Over the last few years Brendan Loughlin’s popularity has grown exponentially.
 The historic colonial town of Guilford, CT allowed Loughlin to place his fantastic images on various structures throughout the downtown area.
-Simply Pearls The Gallery and More in Westbrook, CT is now representing Loughlin’s work.
+Willow & Birch in Madison, CT is now representing Loughlin’s work.
 Newspapers throughout New England have done many feature articles on Brendan Loughlin, the man and the artist.
 The January 2008 issue of Yankee Magazine featured an article on Loughlin, calling him Connecticut’s modern-day Van Gogh.
 Brendan has appeared on CT Public TV teaching his Pastac™ method.
-He continues to teach Pastac™ to both professional and non-professional artists in his new location in Westbrook, CT.
-As a result of all this publicity and word of mouth, people from all over the country have, in the past, descending on Guilford and now they trek to Westbrook to buy his originals and to have him teach them Pastac™.
-Today Brendan Loughlin continues to thrive, living and working in Westbrook, CT, his paintings include still lifes and landscapes of the Connecticut shoreline, including his cherished town of Guilford, CT where he lived and painted for 15 years.
+He continues to teach Pastac™ to both professional and non-professional artists.
+You can find him on the Guilford green as time allows and weather permits.
+Or you can call him at 860-333-7338 for more information.
+As a result of all this publicity and word of mouth, people from all over the country have, in the past, descending on Guilford to have him teach them Pastac™.
+Today Brendan Loughlin continues to thrive, living in Westbrook, CT, his paintings include still lifes and landscapes of the Connecticut shoreline, including his cherished town of Guilford, CT where he lived and painted for 15 years.